Interactive media

-Interactive media normally refers to products and services on digital computer-based systems which respond to the user's actions by presenting content such as text, moving image, animation, video and audio.
-Since its early conception, various forms of interactive media have emerged with impacts on educational and commercial markets.
-With the rise of decision-driven media, concerns surround the impacts of cybersecurity and societal distraction.
+Interactive media refers to digital experiences that dynamically respond to user input, delivering content such as text, images, animations, video, audio, and even AI-driven interactions.
+Over the years, interactive media has expanded across gaming, education, social platforms, and immersive technologies like VR and AR.
+With the rise of AI-generated content, decision-driven narratives, and real-time engagement, concerns have shifted toward cybersecurity risks, digital well-being, and the societal impact of hyper-personalized media.

 Definition

 Interactive media is a method of communication in which the output from the media comes from the input of the users.

 Interactive media works with the user's participation.
 The media still has the same purpose but the user's input adds interaction and brings interesting features to the system for better enjoyment.

 Development

 The analogue videodisc developed by NV Philips was the pioneering technology for interactive media.
 Additionally, there are several elements that encouraged the development of interactive media including the following: